 Carole Barron, Director of Knowledge Exchange and Innovation, said: ‘This is a fantastic achievement – all involved worked so hard to produce these shields for our community, sharing knowledge, skills and equipment throughout the project.’

-Winners of the 2021 Papin Prizes were announced at an Awards ceremony at the biannual Higher Education Technician Summit (HETS) 2021 on 10 November at the East Midlands Conference Centre, University of Nottingham.
+Winners of the 2021 Papin Prizes will be announced at an Awards ceremony at the biannual Higher Education Technician Summit (HETS) 2021 on 10 November at the East Midlands Conference Centre, University of Nottingham.